joshmu/ts-swarm/README.md

 // Result: The weather in New York is sunny with a high of 67°F.
 ```

-The diagram below demonstrates the usage above.
+The following diagram demonstrates the usage above.
 A simple multi-agent system that allows for delegation of tasks to specialized agents.

 ![Swarm Diagram](./assets/swarm_diagram.png)